bitnami/charts/bitnami/consul/README.md

 - Helm generates/manages certificate secrets
 - User generates/manages certificates separately
-- An additional tool (like kube-lego) manages the secrets for the application
+- An additional tool (like cert-manager) manages the secrets for the application

 In the first two cases, one will need a certificate and a key.
 We would expect them to look like this: